dustinpfister/blog_posts/_posts/js-math-pi.md

 ## 1 - Some basic examples of Math.PI

 In this section I will be going over some simple examples of the Math.PI constant in javaScript.
 This will include a whole bunch of examples that are usual suspect expressions using PI to find things like the circumference of a circle when the radius is known, and so forth.
+There are a lot of [expressions that come up that might be considered the usual suspects](https://en.wikipedia.org/wiki/List_of_formulae_involving_%CF%80) when it comes to making use of the pi constant.
+Also a whole bunch of not so usual expressions also I am sure.
+However this is a basic section of this post, So I will just be sticking to a few of the most common ones here.

 ### 1.1 - A Basic 2PIr AKA circumference example of Math.PI